file-format/Docs/en/misc/media-files.md

   },
   "draft": "false",
   "toc": true,
   "title": "What are Media Files?
-Types, Formats, and their Impact on Digital Communication", "description": "Learn about Media Files, their Types, Formats and Impact on Digital Communication.", "linktitle": "MEDIA FILES",
+Types and Formats", "description": "Learn about Media Files, their Types and Formats.", "linktitle": "MEDIA FILES",
   "menu": {
     "docs": {